acepocalypse/ntl-academies-tracker/README.md

 - lightweight diffing pipeline tester without running full scrapes
 - compares lates two snapshots of some specific award ID
 - computes and writes CSV diffs and logs summary to file and console

+#### removal_verifier.py
+- Ensures accuracy of data extraction by re-running scrape process for individual profiles indicated by scripts to have been removed

 ### Scrapers
 Contains all scrape scripts